crimsonskylark/libmsgpack/README.md

 ## Tests

 This library is missing a more thorough test suite besides the simple unit tests at `tests.cpp` as well as fuzzing.
 I plan on adding it eventually, but PRs are welcome.

-## Notes

-Writing dynamically sized types to the stream is always opportunistic, but writing